neicnordic/sensitive-data-archive/sda/cmd/finalize/finalize.md

     - `panic`

 ### Storage settings
-If a storage backup is desired then the following storage configuration are needed: "archive", "backup".
+If a storage backup is desired then the following storage configurations are needed: "archive", "backup".

+[!IMPORTANT] Both `archive` and `backup` are required to be configured for backup to take place.
+If you omit one, storage backup will not take place.

 ```yaml
 storage:
   backup: